yumeng5/Spherical-Text-Embedding/README.md

                 Set max skip length between words; default is 5 -sample <float>
                 Set threshold for occurrence of words.
-Those that appear with higher frequency in the training data will be randomly down-sampled; default is 1e-3, useful range is (0, 1e-5) -negative <int>
+Those that appear with higher frequency in the training data will be randomly down-sampled; default is 1e-3, useful range is (0, 1e-3) -negative <int>
                 Number of negative examples; default is 2 -threads <int>
-                Use <int> threads (default 20)
+                Use <int> threads; default is 20
         -margin <float>
-                Margin used in loss function to separate positive samples from negative samples -iter <int>
+                Margin used in loss function to separate positive samples from negative samples; default is 0.15 -iter <int>
-                Run more training iterations (default 10)
+                Run more training iterations; default is 10 -min-count <int>
-        -min-count <int>
                 This will discard words that appear less than <int> times; default is 5 -alpha <float>